HDB Renovation Singapore — BTO & Resale

 A 4-Room BTO in Yishun — How the Approach Works in Practice

 A standard HDB 4-room BTO layout.
 No major structural changes.
-The transformation came entirely from planning the full-home custom carpentry first — bomb shelter concealment, HDB kitchen cabinets, wardrobe, storage and feature wall treated as one coordinated system.
+The transformation came entirely from planning the full-home custom carpentry first — bomb shelter concealment, HDB kitchen cabinets with a pocket-door system and appliance cabinet, wardrobe, TV and sofa feature walls, and full-home storage treated as one coordinated system.

 Standard 4-room BTO floor plan Singapore — 93 sqm layout used for custom carpentry planning